StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 #### Additional resources

-On the [FluxCD official documentation](https://fluxcd.io/flux/) you can find some others resources that Flux provides, that may be better suited for your specific use case.
-For example, another resource available in flux that can be used is the `kustomization`.
+In the [FluxCD official documentation](https://fluxcd.io/flux/), you can find further resources that Flux provides, which may be better suited for your specific use case, such as `kustomization`.
 This resource is responsible for defining a pipeline for fetching, decrypting, building, validating and applying kustomize overlays or plain Kubernetes manifests.

-As I said before, FluxCD allows your application to be deployed in many different ways.
+As a summary, FluxCD allows you to deploy your application in many different ways.
 It is up to you to evaluate the best resources and how to structure them so your application can make the most of what FluxCD has to offer.

 ## Conclusion

-You have just learned how to make use of the resources from FluxCD, made available on the StarlingX platform, to deploy, manage and keep the release in sync with the source.
-FluxCD offers much more than it was shown here, make sure to visit the [official website](https://fluxcd.io) to learn more about all the solutions that FluxCD offers.
+You have just learned how to make use of the resources from FluxCD, made available on the StarlingX platform, to deploy your containerized application.
+For more information about FluxCD, please visit the [official project website](https://fluxcd.io).

 Next in this series, you will learn how to package and deploy your application as a StarlingX app and the benefits that this type of deployment offers.

+# About StarlingX

+If you would like to learn more about the project and get involved check the [website](https://www.starlingx.io) for more information or [download the code](https://opendev.org/starlingx) and start to experiment with the platform.
+If you are already evaluating or using the software please fill out the [user survey](https://openinfrafoundation.formstack.com/forms/starlingx_user_survey) and help the community improve the project based on your feedback.